 LG's offering comes with two ovens for complex baking and energy savings on small tasks.
-Its SuperBoil burner tops out at 17,000 BTU for high heat cooking.
+Its Superboil™ burner tops out at 18,500 BTU for high heat cooking.

-Unlike the Samsung, where a small handful where the control knobs seem okay until they break, the knobs on this LG feel cheap.
+Unlike the Samsung, where a small handful where the control knobs seem okay until they break, the knobs on the previous LG model felt a bit cheap.
 They're made of flimsy plastic which could be prone to breaking or even melting.
 They are very touch sensitive and may be turned on with a gentle bump.

-Our investigation suggests that the flimsy knobs have been fixed and replaced with sturdy metal ones, but be sure to check the packaging and you understand what you're getting.
+However, our investigation suggests that the flimsy knobs have been fixed and replaced with sturdy ones, but be sure to check the packaging and understand what you're getting.
 Some retailers are still selling older versions.

 The central burner is rather underpowered.
 This isn't a real issue because you still have four other burners to use.
 But we feel that is might have been better to leave it out to save complexity and cost.

-It seems like we aren’t giving this gas range much praise, but we do like it.
+It seems like we aren’t giving these gas ranges much praise, but we do like it.
 The cons pointed out are pretty much the biggest areas of concern that we could find.

-This unit is freestanding, so it looks a bit nicer if it's not in between cupboards and doesn't overhang your counter tops.
-If you’re not on a tight budget, give the LG LDG3036ST consideration when you decide to buy a new gas range.
+This unit is freestanding, so it looks nice even if it's not in between cupboards and it doesn't overhang your counter top.
+If you’re not on a tight budget, give the LG LDG4315ST consideration when you decide to buy a new gas range.